Mobi-Rides/mobi-rides-landing-v3/public/20251124_MobiRides_Commercialization_GTM_Plan.md

 **Social Proof:**
 1. **User Testimonials:**
-   - Beta host: "I've earned $2,400 in my first 4 months while my car just sits there when I'm at work"
+   - Beta host: "I've earned P25,400 in my first 4 months while before my car just sat there when I was at work"
    - Beta renter: "Booked a car in 2 minutes for my weekend trip.
 The host was great and the car was exactly as described"

 2. **Third-Party Validation:**